 One major step that doesn’t involve business plans is, as mentioned before, to keep track of absolutely everything and manage your numbers properly.
 Respond to the way numbers work, understand your financials and your customers.
 There’s a lot more to numbers than just profit and cash flow.
-If you have less customers then you have to ask yourself what’s gone wrong and respond to it to get new customers, or bring back the old ones.
+If you have fewer customers, then you have to ask yourself what’s gone wrong and respond to it to get new customers or bring back the old ones.

 Any successful business has many moving parts.
 If you are going to be successful, it is because you have mastered what it takes to keep your eyes on the many moving parts not because you write good business plans.

 Business plans can actually do a lot more harm to you than good.
 You do need to plan and stick to your plans, but not in a formal business school sense.
 As soon as your business takes off, keep track of your numbers and emotions, and you can find your way to the top without a plan.